-A user with the Request Admin and Profile Rule Admin permissions can add a profile rule to a contract request type template to auto-populate a field, disable/enable a field, and make a field required/optional based on the way in which a user populates another field while making a contract request.
+A user with the Request Admin and Profile Rule Admin permissions can add a profile rule to a contract request type template to auto-populate a field, disable/enable a field, and make a field required/optional based on how a user populates another field while using the template to make a contract request.
 However, a Profile Rule cannot be written for any of the fields in an additional form linked to the contract request type.

-- The name of the tab will vary since it reflects the name the Administrator provided in the Request Name field when designing the request form.
+- The name of the tab will vary since it reflects the name the Request Admin provided in the Request Name field when designing the request form.

 - Populate the Rule Name and Rule Description fields.